Luke Perry Once Upon A Time In Hollywood Final Role

 Advertisement

 "Luke Perry was a kindhearted and incredibly talented artist.
-It was an honour to be able to work with him.
+It was an honor to be able to work with him.
 My thoughts and prayers go out to him and his loved ones."*

 Luke Perry was a kindhearted and incredibly talented artist.
 It was an honor to be able to work with him.
 My thoughts and prayers go out to him and his loved ones.— Leonardo DiCaprio (@LeoDiCaprio) March 4, 2019